CTMObservatory/obs_ctmo_old/README.md

 Prepare to run it in [detached mode](https://pipelines.lsst.io/install/docker.html).

+    docker run -itd --name ctmo ctmo/lsstpipe:latest

+This will create a container from ctmo image in detached mode.

 From a shell on your host system, open a shell in the container with the docker exec command:

     % docker exec -it ctmo /bin/bash